DaviGSantana/davigsantana.github.io/_posts/2025-11-17-capi-backdoor.md

 ## Conclusion

-These are some of the most relevant features of the CAPI Backdoor observed during the analysis of the sample.
+These are some of the most relevant features of the Seqrite CAPI Backdoor observed during the analysis of the sample.
 They make up a mature, modular backdoor focused on information gathering, resilient persistence, and evasion of analysis environments.